 Make A Larger Down Payment

-Remember, it is all about the loan amount.
-So, you can buy as expensive a home as you like, and providing you only borrow $776,250, you are still within the conforming loan limit.
+Remember, it is all about the loan amount and not the price of the house you are purchasing.
+So, you can buy as expensive a home as you like, and providing you only borrow $776,250, you are still within the conforming loan limits.
 Just make up the difference with your down payment.
+This is a great way to still get your dream house without relying on a hefty loan amount, as long as you are able to save up for a larger down payment.

 Use Multiple Loans